-This study highlights how Islamic Higher Education Institutions (IHEIs) strategically pursue internationalization to secure essential resources while navigating challenges tied to their religious identity and global academic integration.
-The findings demonstrate that financial sustainability, international student recruitment, faculty expertise, and institutional legitimacy are primary drivers of internationalization.
-IHEIs manage these priorities through diversified partnerships, negotiations with accrediting bodies, and curricular adaptations.
-Significant constraints, such as geopolitical instability, competition with secular universities, and tensions between Islamic principles and global accreditation standards limit their autonomy.
-The research emphasizes how IHEIs leverage their unique position by developing niche Islamic education programs and cultivating cross-border collaborations to address these challenges.
-These insights provide valuable answers to the central question of how IHEIs balance their dual mission of religious preservation and global academic engagement.
+This study highlights how Islamic Higher Education Institutions (IHEIs) strategically pursue internationalization to secure essential resources while navigating complex challenges tied to their religious identity and global academic integration.
+The findings demonstrate that financial sustainability, international student recruitment, faculty expertise, and institutional legitimacy emerge as primary drivers of internationalization efforts.
+IHEIs actively manage these priorities through diversified partnerships, negotiations with accrediting bodies, and curricular adaptations.
+However, significant constraints like geopolitical instability, competition with secular universities, and tensions between Islamic principles and global accreditation standards limit their autonomy.
+The research particularly emphasizes how IHEIs leverage their unique position by developing niche Islamic education programs and cultivating cross-border collaborations to overcome these challenges.
+These insights provide valuable answers to the study's central question about how IHEIs balance their dual mission of religious preservation and global academic engagement.

-The study contributes by applying Resource Dependence Theory to faith-based institutions, revealing how religious identity creates distinct patterns of organizational dependency.
+The study makes important contributions by applying Resource Dependence Theory to faith-based institutions, revealing how religious identity creates distinct patterns of organizational dependency.
 Methodologically, the comparative case study approach offers a robust framework for examining internationalization strategies across different institutional contexts.
-By combining in-depth interviews with comprehensive document analysis, the research captures both the strategic intentions and practical implementations of internationalization policies.
-These methodological choices provide a model for future studies of non-Western higher education institutions.
-The findings bridge an important gap in literature by connecting global higher education trends with the specific realities of Islamic institutions, offering new perspectives into how religious identity shapes organizational behavior in academic settings.
+By combining in-depth interviews with thorough document analysis, the research captures both the strategic intentions and practical implementations of internationalization policies.
+These methodological choices provide a model for future studies examining non-Western higher education institutions.
+The findings bridge an important gap in literature by connecting discussions about global higher education trends with the specific realities of Islamic institutions, offering new perspectives on how religious identity shapes organizational behavior in academic settings.

 Several limitations of this study point to valuable directions for future research.
-Focusing on four institutions, while providing analytical depth, suggests the need for broader comparative studies across diverse geographical and institutional contexts.
-Reliance on administrative perspectives could be complemented by incorporating student and faculty viewpoints to provide a more comprehensive understanding of internationalization impacts.
-A longitudinal approach would track how IHEIs adapt their strategies over time in response to changing global conditions.
-Emerging areas, such as digital internationalization and virtual exchange programs, also warrant investigation, particularly regarding how online platforms might help IHEIs overcome current resource constraints.
-Addressing these gaps would further enhance understanding of how religiously-affiliated institutions navigate global higher education while maintaining their distinctive identities.
+The focus on four institutions, while allowing for depth of analysis, suggests the need for broader comparative studies across more diverse geographical and institutional contexts.
+The reliance on administrative perspectives could be complemented in future work by incorporating student and faculty viewpoints to provide a more comprehensive understanding of internationalization impacts.
+A longitudinal approach would help track how IHEIs adapt their strategies over time in response to changing global conditions.
+Emerging areas like digital internationalization and virtual exchange programs present another important frontier for research, particularly how online platforms might help IHEIs overcome some of their current resource constraints.
+Addressing these gaps would further enhance our understanding of how religiously-affiliated institutions can navigate the complexities of global higher education while maintaining their distinctive identities.